CERP Adaptive Assessment and Monitoring (C)

 West Palm Beach, Florida 33406

-Implementation of the MAP through contracts will continue through FY 2018 to provide hydrological, water quality, and ecological data for each of the geographic modules (Lake Okeechobee, Northern Estuaries, Greater Everglades, and the Southern Coastal Systems) as well as the ecosystem as a whole.
-Analysis and assessment of the information will be compiled into the 2019 System Status Report similar to those provided in 2009, 2012, and 2014.
+Implementation of the MAP through contracts will continue through FY 2020 to provide hydrological, water quality, and ecological data for each of the geographic modules (Lake Okeechobee, Northern Estuaries, Greater Everglades and the Southern Coastal Systems) as well as the ecosystem as a whole.
+Analysis and assessment of the information has been compiled into the 2019 System Status Report similar to those provided in 2009, 2012, and 2014.
+In addition, a 2019 System Status Report Card was developed to accompany the Report.
 Monitoring data is being used by RECOVER to develop planning tools, assess interim goals, and make Adaptive Management recommendations to projects during planning, design, construction, and operation.